qiime2/q2-fragment-insertion/README.md

 <img src="Example/denovoArtifacts.png">

-Beta diversity was computed for all 599 samples of [this study](https://qiita.ucsd.edu/study/description/10422) (manuscript in preparation) on the non rarefied deblur table with 4,727 sOTUs total as unweighted unifrac distance with three alternative phylogenetic trees:
+Beta diversity was computed for all 599 samples of [this study](https://qiita.ucsd.edu/study/description/10422) (manuscript in preparation) on the deblur table rarefied to 5,870 sequences per sample with 4,727 sOTUs total as unweighted unifrac distance with three alternative phylogenetic trees:

   A) De-novo by aligning 249nt long fragments via mafft and inferring a tree via fasttree - as suggested in the QIIME 2 "moving pictures" [tutorial](https://docs.qiime2.org/2017.10/tutorials/moving-pictures/#generate-a-tree-for-phylogenetic-diversity-analyses).
 Strong separation between observed clusters cannot be explained by any metadata, but the relative abundance of three sOTUs belonging to the genus *Methanobrevibacter*: not detectable in lower gray cluster, very low abundant in upper coloured cluster.